 All materials can hold glass beads, for night-time reflectivity, that are applied to the wet material immediately after the application of the line.
 For larger sizes of beads there can be considerations compared to the application equipment, not to crush the beads / not to damage the equipment.

 In some countries, it is necessary to have a certificate for the materials used.
 The producer of the material makes samples of the marking, and this is then tested by an institute in the country where the marking shall be performed.

 Parameters to consider when choosing material:

 - Cold paint – cost-effective material, but a lifetime of only 1 year

-- Hot Thermoplastic – Lifetime of 2 - 5 years, higher costs
+- Hot Thermoplastic – Lifetime of 2 to 5 years, higher costs

-- Cold plastic (2 component) - Lifetime of 2 - 5 years, higher costs
+- Cold plastic (2 component) - Lifetime of 2 to 5 years (and retro-reflection will decrease over time), higher costs

 Material consumption is an essential part of planning your road marking jobs as well as correctly calculating your business' revenue.